x86txt/portfolio/terraform/README.md

 <p align="center">
   <img src="./images/terraform.png" width="800" title="Terraform">
 </p>
-### This is a simple S3 static site behind and ALB and Cloudfront.
-The ALB isn't necessary, but I wanted to include it for learning purposes, because they're used frequently.
+&nbsp;
+&nbsp;
+> Example of a simple but organized way to provision a static site on AWS.
+&nbsp;
+&nbsp;
 **This code will do the following:**

 - create an s3 bucket for Terraform project sharing locks.